 Merchant cash advances

 Does your business take customer payments from a card terminal?
-A merchant cash advance might be right for you.
+If yes, then a merchant cash advance might be right for you.
 Merchant cash advances have only existed for a few years, but they’re already proving popular.
 A merchant cash advance is when you borrow cash against the card transactions you receive each month.
 Your business repays the loan through a percentage of your customer card transactions.

 Unlike a traditional loan, you may not need to go through credit checks or accounts reviews – the lender can easily see what volume of money flows through your business each month.
 The repayment is usually a fixed percentage of your revenue.
 If you have a bumper month, you’ll pay back a higher figure, in quiet months, you’ll pay back less.
 You could be eligible for other lines of credit at the same time as a merchant cash advance.